 You may be anxious about surgery, but a skilled oral surgeon will address your concerns.
 Working together, you can create a plan with which you’re comfortable.

 It’s vital to be proactive.
 Have your dentist take x-rays to determine what’s going on beneath your gums.
 The best time to check starts at around age 17, but it’s never too late for an evaluation.
 If you’re already experiencing symptoms of an impacted wisdom tooth, call the dentist right away.
-Take charge of your dental health and call Nimmi Shine Dental today at (858) 999-8550.
+We’ll be happy to answer any questions about impacted wisdom teeth and make the best recommendations for your individual needs.
+Feel free to call our dentist in San Diego, CA at 858-999-8550.